How to Legally Change Your Name in California: a Complete Guide (2024)

 Legal Requirements for Newspaper Publication

-Once your petition passes technical requirements and is filed by court clerks, you can get a case number, judge assignment and approval, and the court can schedule an order to show cause hearing.
+Once your petition passes technical requirements and is accepted for filing by court clerks, you can get a case number, judge assignment and judicial approval for an order to show cause hearing.

 What to Expect at the Hearing

-Some courts, and some judges Grant petitions without an actual hearing, based on the filed and acquired documents.
-Some types of name changes don’t require a hearing.
-Some courts allow remote hearings and some hearings may be conducted in private, depending on the type of petition and the discretion of your judge.
+Almost all legal name change cases, in California, have a required hearing.
+However, some courts, and some judges Grant petitions without an actual hearing, based on the filed and acquired documents.
+Some types of name changes (very few) don’t require a hearing, under law (see CCP 1276(a)(e)(g)).
+Maiden Name Changes, done properly through a final, California Divorce, don’t require a hearing.
+Some courts allow remote hearings, other courts require remote hearings and some hearings may be conducted in private, depending on the type of petition and the discretion of your judge.
+Some courts publish a tentative ruling and excuse the petitioner from attending the approval hearing if the tentative ruling is to Grant the petition.
+Some courts elect to Grant the petition early and excuse the petitioner from attending the approval hearing either by phone call, email, or by mail.Step 4 – Obtaining a Certified Copy of Your Court Order

 How to Request Certified Copies

-Certified copies of the Decree Changing Name are available from the court clerk’s office of the courthouse where your petition was filed.
+Certified copies of the Decree Changing Name are made and available only from the court clerk’s office of the courthouse where your petition was filed, unless that court tells you otherwise.
 A Certified Copy of your Decree Changing Name isn’t a regular copy.
-These copies are necessary for updating your identification and official records.
+Certified copies, among other things, contain the Seal of the State of California plus a statement of certification, and are required for updating your most important identification and official records.

 Why You Need Certified Copies and How Many to Get

-Certified copies are required by most government agencies, banks, and other institutions to update your name on official records.
-School records, professional licensing, and HR departments for large companies can be expected to require a Certified Copy of your Decree before they will update your official record.
+Certified copies are required by most government agencies, banks, and other institutions because they reflect a rigorous government process that vouches for your identity and your right to be known under your preferred name for every legal purpose.
+Social Security, DMV, State Department (Passport), Homeland Security, School Registration, Banks and other financial institutions, professional licensing, and HR departments for large companies, among others, can be expected to require a Certified Copy of your Decree before they will update your ID or official records.
+You’ll need 1 Certified Copy, at least.
+You can get 2 or 3, or as many as you want.
+They cost $40.50 each.

 Tips – Certified Decree Changing Name